 - Binds with fatty acids to remove excess fat from the system

-To ensure that you meet your fiber requirements, eat foods that are whole and unprocessed.
-Modern processed food has most of the fiber removed from it which can lead to sugar problems and excessive weight.
+To ensure that you meet your fibre requirements, eat foods that are whole and unprocessed.
+Modern processed food has most of the fibre removed from it which can lead to sugar problems and excessive weight.